 - treat or prevent diarrhea, especially following antibiotic treatment

 - treat irritable bowel syndrome, or relieve symptoms

 - reduce or prevent gastrointestinal infections, or increase recovery from them

 - prevent and treat urinary tract infections

-Kefir’s health benefits even extend outside of its probiotics.
-One study found that mice who consumed kefir for seven days experienced anti-inflammatory and healing effects.
-Another study found that kefir may be beneficial in lowering cholesterol and stimulating the immune system.
+Kefir’s health benefits even extend outside of its probiotics. that mice who consumed kefir for seven days experienced anti-inflammatory and healing effects. that kefir may be beneficial in lowering cholesterol and stimulating the immune system.

 Since kefir is safe to consume as a food, it may have fewer side effects than other probiotic supplements.
 It’s also more nutritionally dense than other probiotic supplements.
 There is current research that focuses on many other benefits of a healthy gut biome with diverse bacteria.

 SummaryKefir and yogurt share a lot in common but also have many differences.
 They differ in consistency, nutrient content, and how they’re made.
 Kefir is nutrient rich with many vitamins and minerals.
 It’s also packed with protein and probiotics.
 Kefir has fewer side effects than other probiotic supplements because it’s a food.

 While kefir has plenty of great health benefits, it also has some side effects.
 These include constipation and abdominal cramping.
 These side effects are most common when you first start taking kefir.

 Kefir is considered to be safe for children between 1 and 5 years of age, but ask their pediatrician first if you have concerns.
 Children under 1 year of age should not have cows’ milk products, but breast milk is high in natural probiotics.